 The pop star opens up about their personal history with bipolar disorder.
 We spoke to them about how it has allowed them to be a philanthropist and advocate for others in need.

 Why are you speaking up about your experience with bipolar disorder?

 There were so many times when I felt like I was alone, especially when I was dealing with bipolar depression.
 It was only when I finally hit rock bottom, started speaking up and got help that things started to change.
-As someone who has learned to live well with bipolar disorder, I really want to share with others that there can be life on the other side of hard times.
+I really want to share with others that there can be life on the other side of hard times.

 The most important thing to remember is that asking for help and speaking up for what you need is a sign of strength.
 For me, being open and honest with my doctor and others in my life is key.
 It was only when I spoke up about my full experience—both the depression and mania—that I was able to get the right diagnosis and find a treatment plan that was right for me.